 Removing the Existing Floor

 It’s possible that some flooring can be installed over old flooring.
 However, most flooring manufacturers recommend that the old floor be removed first.
 This is a prudent idea because there may be a hidden problem with the subfloor.
 Also, the new flooring may make the floor too high, which can cause problems with opening and closing doors.
-The cost to remove existing floors varies according to the type of existing floor.
-For instance, removing a tile floor runs between $1.49 to $3.18 per square foot.
+The cost to remove existing floors varies according to the type of existing floor but ranges between $1 and $6 per square foot on average.

 Hazardous Material Testing and Remediation

 If a floor installation team suspects or discovers hazardous materials during the removal process, they can’t proceed with the installation until the harmful material has been removed.
 When it comes to mold or asbestos, you will have to pay a special team to remove the material before the flooring installation can continue.
-Mold remediation costs between $10 and $25 per square foot, while asbestos removal costs $75 to $200 per hour.
+Mold remediation costs between $10 and $25 per square foot, while asbestos removal costs $5 to $20 per square foot.

-While the national average cost to install flooring is $2,985, this cost may fluctuate based on the type of floor you decide to have installed.
-Hardwood is one of the pricier options, averaging about $4,540 for installation.
+While the national average cost to install flooring is $3,067, this cost may fluctuate based on the type of floor you decide to have installed.
+Hardwood is one of the pricier options, starting around $4,000 for installation.
 For a more affordable wood option, choose between engineered wood or laminate.
 Or you can choose an entirely different flooring type, like carpet or tile.
 Below are the most popular types of floors that homeowners have installed in their homes.

 Tile flooring is a popular option, particularly in kitchens, bathrooms, and foyers.
 The common types of tile flooring are ceramic, porcelain, glass, marble, and granite.
 If you want tile flooring installed, expect to pay between $6 to $20 for natural stone and between $15 and $20 for porcelain or ceramic.